j3rrywan9/django-study/README.md

 If **context** is provided, it must be a **dict**.
 If it isn't provided, the engine will render the template with an empty context.

 In addition, to cut down on the repetitive nature of loading and rendering templates, Django provides a shortcut function which automates the process.

+### Built-in backends
+Set **BACKEND** to **django.template.backends.django.DjangoTemplates** to configure a Django template engine.

+**DjangoTemplates** engines accept the following **OPTIONS**:
+**context_processors**: a list of dotted Python paths to callables that are used to populate the context when a template is rendered with a request.
+These callables take a request object as their argument and return a **dict** of items to be merged into the context.

+### The Django template language
+A template is simply a text file.

+A template contains **variables**, which get replaced with values when the template is evaluated, and **tags**, which control the logic of the template.

+#### Variables
+Variables look like this: **{{ variable }}**.
+When the template engine encounters a variable, it evaluates that variable and replaces it with the result.

+Use a dot (.) to access attributes of a variable.

+#### Filters
+You can modify variables for display by using **filters**.

+#### Tags
+Django ships with about two dozen built-in template tags.
+You can read all about them in the [built-in tag reference](https://docs.djangoproject.com/en/1.8/ref/templates/builtins/#ref-templates-builtins-tags).